Fattorino/ImNodeFlow/documentation.md

 ## Custom pop-ups
 ImNodeFlow supports two pop-up events.
-<BR> The pop-up is handled internally, so we only need to handle the content and out custom logic.
+<BR> The pop-up state is handled internally, so we only need to handle the content and out custom logic.

 ### Right-click pop-up
 Triggered when right-clicking on an empty point on the grid.